LABSL-ATAM/txts-lab/recursive_repeats_for_quick_editing_of_structured_text.md

 Place the cursor on the first character of the first line of the file.
 Hit the following keys to record the repeat-sequence:

-	qqq : Start and immediately end recording for register q -- this essentially empties register q
+* qqq : Start and immediately end recording for register q -- this essentially empties register q

-	qq : Start recording actions into register q
+* qq : Start recording actions into register q

-	f2 : Find the "2" character to the right on this line (cursor will jump there)
+* f2 : Find the "2" character to the right on this line (cursor will jump there)

-	D : Delete and yank the 5-digit number into memory (rest of line)
+* D : Delete and yank the 5-digit number into memory (rest of line)

-	Fr : Find the "r" character to the left on this line (cursor will jump to the last "r")
+* Fr : Find the "r" character to the left on this line (cursor will jump to the last "r")

-	p : Paste the number that was yanked earlier after the "r" character2
+* p : Paste the number that was yanked earlier after the "r" character

-	Enter : Move the cursor to the first non-whitespace character of the next line
+* Enter : Move the cursor to the first non-whitespace character of the next line

-	@q : Execute the contents of register q (itself!), which is for now, empty, so nothing will happen.
+* @q : Execute the contents of register q (itself!), which is for now, empty, so nothing will happen.
 The trick here is that when we run it again with "@q" after you have ended the recording, it will call itself after processing each line!
 This recursive loop will process all the subsequent lines in that file, until it hits the end-of-file.
 This is the essence that makes complex repeats so flexible and powerful.

-	q : End the recording
+* q: End the recording

 Hit @q to apply the same manipulation to the rest of the file from the 2nd line onwards.
 Enjoy the art of flying cursor and automatic text manipulation on